 Regularly scheduled airlines should be selected as carriers whenever possible unless approved in advance in writing, by the applicable University CBO AND University Risk Manager, private non-commercial and/or charter services are not allowed.

 Travelers must use U.S. flag air carrier service for all air travel funded by the U.S. Government, except as provided in the Fly America Act.
-Further details: https://www.gsa.gov/policy-regulations/policy/travel-management-policy/fly-america-act
+Further details on the United States Fly America Act website (External Link).

-The University will not reimburse travelers for the purchase of travel, life or accident insurance, except in unique circumstances (e.g., travel booking in anticipation of receiving a grant) with prior approval from the appropriate CBO or designee.
+The University will not reimburse travelers for the purchase of travel, life or accident insurance, except in unique circumstances (e.g., travel booking in anticipation of receiving a grant) with prior approval from the appropriate CBO.
 In some instances, Travel Interruption Insurance may be allowed with prior approval of the University’s Risk Manager.

-c.
+e.
 Fees for bridges, ferries, parking, etc., incurred when conducting University business are reimbursable with a receipt.
-In the rare event that a receipt is not available, the traveler is certifying by selecting a Missing Receipt Affidavit within the Travel Expense Report that the expenses were incurred by the traveler for University business.
-Use of the Missing Receipt Affidavit should be minimal.
 Highway toll fees do not require a receipt.

 a.
 Whenever possible or practical, University pool cars should be used when traveling on University business.